Student Email Signature Examples for College, Graduate, and Internship Communication

 Link to your portfolio, LinkedIn, and GitHub

 Your email signature is a living link to your work.
-SyncSignature lets you add clickable links to your LinkedIn profile, portfolio website, GitHub, Behance, or any other professional platform — formatted as clean icons or text links.
+SyncSignature lets you add clickable links to your LinkedIn profile, portfolio website, GitHub, Behance, or any other professional platform, formatted as clean icons or text links.
+Recruiters can click directly from your signature to your full LinkedIn profile, where they see your complete work history, recommendations, and education.

 - LinkedIn profile (critical for job applications)